nixworks/public/news/2013/07/24/README.md

 _Context: Inter-Services Intelligence, Pakistan, Sukkur_

 ### [Wells Fargo of the United States becomes the world's largest bank by market capitalisation, replacing the Industrial and Commercial Bank of China amid an economic slowdown in China. ](/news/2013/07/24/wells-fargo-of-the-united-states-becomes-the-world-s-largest-bank-by-market-capitalisation-replacing-the-industrial-and-commercial-bank-of.md)
-_Context: Americans, China, Industrial and Commercial Bank of China, Wells Fargo, market capitalisation_
+_Context: China, Industrial and Commercial Bank of China, United States, Wells Fargo, market capitalisation_

 ### [An Australia-bound boat carrying Iranian asylum seekers sinks off the coast of Indonesia, leaving at least three people dead, 157 rescued and an uncertain number missing. ](/news/2013/07/24/an-australia-bound-boat-carrying-iranian-asylum-seekers-sinks-off-the-coast-of-indonesia-leaving-at-least-three-people-dead-157-rescued-an.md)
 At least four people are dead after a boat carrying Australia-bound asylum-seekers sank, amid ongoing debate over the new policy.